lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/language/DailyExpression.md

 ### About Art
 软导线雕塑 Soft wire sculptures

+### About music

+**Pro sound**, or professional audio, is a term that refers to the equipment and technology used to produce and deliver high-quality sound in professional settings:
+Recording studios: For audio mastering and recording Broadcast studios: For broadcasting audio
+Live performances: For sound reinforcement at concerts and DJ events
+Theaters: For sound reinforcement and piped music Conference centers: For fixed installations Educational institutions: For fixed installations

 ### Anecdote
 “Do not shop at Mustafa Shopping Centre”
 Me and my husband visited Singapore in March 08.
 I had earlier visited Singapore some 4-5 years back and I knew that Singapore is a shopping heaven.
 So I had Mustafa on my list.